Building A Stress Free Wedding Timeline

 Photographing an average of 55-60 weddings a year helped me work through many different scenarios and achieve enough experience to help you build what I call, a Stress Free Timeline.

 There are many events that a couple can often forget to take into account when planning their timelines.
-Events that are completely out of our control, but that can affect the course of the day, such as:
+Events that are completely out of our control, but can certainly affect the course of the day, such as:

 * Delays in make up and hair

-* Wardrobe malfunctions, small rips, tears or even wrong sizes delivered by rental companies
+* Wardrobe malfunctions; small rips, tears or even wrong sizes delivered by rental companies

 * Emptying rooms for check out

 * Flower delivery delays (check our tips on wedding flowers)